 Alpha versus efficient market hypothesis

-Those who question the validity of alpha, may fall into the efficient market hypothesis (EMH) camp, and believe that any risk adjusted excess return is generated by luck rather than skill.
+Those who question the validity of alpha may fall into the efficient market hypothesis (EMH) camp.
+They believe that any risk adjusted excess return is generated by luck rather than skill.

 EMH suggests the market has already priced in all available information, so is accurately valued.
 This would mean active managers don’t necessarily have an elusive edge over anybody else.

 No matter whether you think generating market-beating returns comes down to skill or luck, we do know it’s near-on impossible to beat the market every year, and some active funds have been struggling.